JefNewTech/dolibarr_public_stock_perso/README.md

 The project is hosted on [Codeberg](https://codeberg.org/halibut/dolibarr_public_stock).

 #### Translations

-The plugin is currently available in English and French.

 To translate it into another language, you can add a subfolder in "langs" with the [language code](https://en.wikipedia.org/wiki/List_of_ISO_639_language_codes) and the [country code](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2#Officially_assigned_code_elements).
 For example `es_AR` for Spanish from Argentina.
 Then copy the "publicstock.lang" file from the "fr_FR" or "en_US" folder and replace the translations with your own.